salyu9/Untitled.ConfigDataBuilder/README.md

 The exporter will be invoked when config data are reimported.
 This example exporter writes localization source to json files in streaming assets folder, which can be load at runtime.
 You can make your own exporter and integrate to your localization solution.

 - Sometimes after the config dll regeneration, script code may failed to compile due to config structure changes.
 The exporter type may not exists and exporting will fail.
 Just fix your code and do `Tools > Config Data > Reimport Data`, the localization source data will be exported.

-### Recompile & auto reimport & play mode reload

-When source files are edited and saved, Untitled Config Builder will try to reimport source files and export config data.
-You needn't do anything if the construction is not changed.
-If editor is in play mode, config data will also be reloaded automatically, call to `AllConfigs()` and `From<Key>()` methods will reflect new changes.
-But config class instances won't change after acquired.

-If config construction has changed, reimporting procedure will fail with a warning reported: "Config dll types mismatch.
-Rebuilding config required."
-In this case, you should use menu "Tools > Config Data > Rebuild Config" to rebuild config assembly and reimport config data.

-You can force rebuild all via "Tools > Config Data > Force rebuild Config".
-You can also reimport data manually using "Tools > Config Data > Reimport data".

-⚠️ _Warning_: if you changed your custom type converters, you may need to force rebuild the assembly.